toluwalojurotimiayeni/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-A function that reverses the content of an array of integers
+A function that changes all lowercase letters of a string to uppercase